koenarnold/connect4/README.md

 This is my take on a webapp version of the classic game Connect Four.
 My main goal for this was to create a very simple version of the board game with one or two extra features.
 Speaking of..

 ## Features
-- Player vs Player Gameplay
+- Play against a friend
-- Customizable Names
+- Customizable names
 - Choose from 9 different disc colors 🙀